ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 -   Scenes are often almost completely occupied by a few complex objects, and in this case AABBs do not provide any advantage (as in the previous image).

 -   However, there are several sophisticated optimizations that transform the problem of looking for ray-triangle hits from $O(N)$ to $O(\log_2 N)$.
-The most used ones employ [KD-trees](https://en.wikipedia.org/wiki/K-d_tree) and [Bounding Volume Hierarchies](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy).
+The most common acceleration structures are [KD-trees](https://en.wikipedia.org/wiki/K-d_tree) and [Bounding Volume Hierarchies](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy).
 They are both explained in the [book by Pharr, Jakob & Humphreys](https://pbr-book.org/4ed/Primitives_and_Intersection_Acceleration); we will quickly explain the former.

 # KD-trees

 # KD-trees

-- KD-trees are a specific application of a broader family of algorithms called *Binary Space Partitions* (BSP).
+- KD-trees are a specific application of a broader family of algorithms called *Binary Space Partitioning* (BSP).

 - BSP algorithms are used for searching in spatio-temporal domains; in our case, the problem is to find the potential triangle in the *mesh* that intersects a given ray.

-- BSP methods are iterative, and at each iteration, they halve the volume of the space to be searched.
+- BSP methods are iterative, and at each iteration, they partition the volume of the space to be searched.

 # Bisection Method